michaelsogos/pg-diff/README.md

 ```bash
 pg-diff -s development 20180923221043142_my-patch.sql
 ```

 ### Team workflow
 Of course this library can be used by your-self only, but it has been created with TEAM WORK needs in mind.
-The best practice is to work with 2 different db (e.g.: **app_db_dev** and **app_db**); in first database we make all potential dangerous changes (it is a safe practice because this database will never be used actively), then with pg-diff-cli tool we make a comparison with the second database (it should never be changed manually), then in the end we will execute (migrate) generated patch to the second database.
+The best practice is to work with 2 different db (e.g.: **app_db_dev** and **app_db**).
+In first database we make all potential dangerous changes (it is a safe practice because this database will never be used actively), then with pg-diff-cli tool we make a comparison with the second database (it should never be changed manually), then in the end we will execute (migrate) generated patch to the second database.
 Et voilà, in few steps we made safe patches for our production environment that can safely shared with our team members.

 Since version ```2.0.0``` the suggested workflow is:
 1. Create two local database
     a. first db where make changes on both schema and data; suppose that db name is **app_db_dev**